 - would be perfect for that special, one-of-a-kind, gotta-have-it yarn that I only got one skein of at the yarn shop because it was so pretty!

 - highlight the beautify of handspun or those puffy, fancy, fluffy, art yarns.

 - aid in stashbusting due to a growing yarn stash.

 - makes best use of that wildly variegated yarn you picked up on a whim.

 - didn’t have any purl stitches in them in case I wasn’t in the mood to purl.

 - are interesting, but not too challenging because I just want to relax.

 - is adjustable because you don’t want to have a lot of leftover yarn lying around.

 - I could practice a new skill without it being boring or complicated.
 And once the skill was picked up, there was a shorthand version to refer to (so I didn’t have to weed through a lot of instruction once I learned the skill).

 - once I got it started, are easily memorized so I didn’t need to look at the pattern!

 And if you’d like to be notified when a new pattern launches, feel free to subscribe to my blog.

 As you can imagine, all these things I’ve made need a home.
-One of the odd things about me is that I really don’t wear much of what I create, so I put them in my Ravelry for sale or trade (“FSOT”) section for others to enjoy or gift.
+One of the odd things about me is that I really don’t wear much of what I create, so I have them in my Ravelry for sale or trade (“FSOT”) section for others to enjoy or gift.
 See what’s ready to ship here!

 If you’d like to learn more about me and my designs, check out this interview by Carla Hanson of Purple Lamb Fiber Arts.